 - List your blog: Listing your blog on sites like Google, Technorati and other blog directories like Blog Catalog or Bloggapedia (see more complete list here) is another great strategy to direct more readers to your blog.

-- Optimize your blog: Use tools like SEO, tagging and trackbacks to make sure your blog is fully optimized for eager readers searching for content which could be found on your site.
+- Optimize your blog: Use tools to improve your SEO PR strategy, like useful tags, links to other articles and trackbacks to make sure your blog is fully optimized for eager readers searching for content which could be found on your site.
 Trackbacks are a great tool that shows relevant articles on similar topics in the comment section.
 Whenever you cite another article or blog post and link to it on your blog, by sending a trackback, your blog post link will appear on the article you cited, pulling in more readers who are interested in that topic.
 Such a simple tactic, yet often underused.

 - Attend blog conferences: There are a variety of blogging events in and around major cities, like Blogtoberfest, happening October 21st in Boston.
 These events can help you network, spread the word about your blog, and generate new ideas for content.
 While you’re there, why not see if any other bloggers are interested in having you write a guest post for their blog, or writing one for yours.